 As NBA fans, it's easy to get completely wrapped up in the game and begin to forget the world around us.
 That is often the allure of sports: creating an escape from the issues of society.
 While sports are able to put up a wall, it is often a façade as reality will always creep in.
 In relation to other sports’ leagues, the NBA has often been on the forefront of social issues, including having the first openly gay athlete in a major American sport.
-Basketball players openly talk about race relations and politics.
-Social issues are pushed to the forefront often in the NBA, making it a more progressive league.

 However, the NBA is facing a crossroads as a league in terms of gender, with a multitude of women attempting to break into the league.
 This time around, the NBA is being far from hospitable and is thus far failing to uphold its duty to create a level playing field for all.